LiaOb21/FSP_assembly_benchmarking/README.md

 squeue -o "%.18i %.100j %.8u %.2t %.10M %.6D %R" -u $USER      # to see full name of jobs including sample name

 # Monitor through the logs
-less snakemake-JOBID.err      # to hava a look to the log grep -A 20 "Error in rule" snakemake-JOBID.err       # to screen the log for possible errors
+less snakemake-JOBID.err      # to have a look to the log grep -A 20 "Error in rule" snakemake-JOBID.err       # to screen the log for possible errors
 ```

-## Note fro abyss

-Pay attention to B parameter, that can trigger OOM errors.

-## Deployment options
+## Deployment options (needs update)

 To run the workflow from command line, change the working directory.